kagrawal29/linkedin-ai-agent/TASKS.md

     - [x] **6.
 REFACTOR**: Improve the ambiguity-handling code.

 #### Bonus Task: Interpreter UI
-- [ ] **Implement Basic UI**: Create a simple web interface using Flask and the 21st Dev MCP to allow users to input a prompt and see the structured output from the `PromptInterpreter`.
+- [x] **Implement Basic UI**: Create a simple web interface using Flask to allow users to input a prompt and see the structured output from the `PromptInterpreter`.

 #### Day 2: Feed Harvester
 - [ ] **Implement `harvester.py`**